LukasKalbertodt/mauzi/README.md

 Mauzi
 =====

 Library to help with internationalization.
 WIP.
+Nightly only: uses `proc_macros`.

 ## Status